Every new trainee to UHL will receive a corporate induction and a local induction.

 We have a mess on each of the three sites, Leicester General, Glenfield and Leicester Royal Infirmary, exclusively for members!.
 All 3 sites have received major renovations over the last few years.

-We have also designed a YouTube video giving further information on the mess facilities.
+We have also designed a YouTube video giving further information on the mess facilities, you can access the video here.

 UHL have annual Medical Educator Awards to recognise the hardwork and dedication of our staff.